PhilippBuschhaus/shell/readme.md

-#h Peer-graded Assignment: Bash, Make, Git, and GitHub
+# Peer-graded Assignment: Bash, Make, Git, and GitHub
 ## Date when make was run:
 ### Number of lines of code in the game: